MuhammadTariq92/Calculator-Project/README.md

-# Basic Arithmetic Calculator in Java
+# Calculator Project In Java

 This project implements a basic arithmetic calculator in Java that performs operations such as addition, subtraction, multiplication, and division.